lab11/raspberrypi-cc2520/README.md

 that they route to the end of the tunnel.
 This is perfect for the BorderRouter application as the WSN nodes can use IP addresses in this range.

-### Setting Up the RPI
+### Setting Up the Border Router

-The RPi will be running the BorderRouter app and a DHCPv6 server.
+The RPi will be running the BorderRouter app.

-#### Configure the BorderRouter App Address

-The RPI acts as a router for a range of IP addresses for the connected wireless motes.
-You will need to change `brconfig.ini` with the prefix information you were assigned from Hurricane Electric.
+The border router is required to determine the 64 bit IPv6 prefix that the network uses.
+How this prefix is assigned can be handled in several ways:
+IPv6 Neighbor Discovery, DHCP, or static configuration.

+#### Addressing: IPv6 Neighbor Discovery

+To use router solicitations and router advertisements to assign a prefix for the network, set `BLIP_ADDR_AUTOCONF=1` in the Makefile, as well as `BLIP_SEND_ROUTER_SOLICITATIONS=1`.
+This will cause the border router to send a router solicitation in order to receive a router solicitation and then use the prefix that it receives from the router advertisement as the network prefix.

+The next step is something must respond to the router solicitations.
+To do this, setup [radvd](https://github.com/reubenhwk/radvd) to respond to router solictitations on the interface that the border router creates.
+To configure the name of the TUN device the border router creates, run the border router app like this:

+    sudo ./BorderRouterC -i tunname

-#### DHCP
+#### Addressing: DHCP

 Blip supports both static and dynamic IP addresses.
 If you wish to reduce your burden when flashing nodes and use dynamic addresses, you need to be